tp1de/ioBroker.ems-esp/README.md

 The adapter is tested for the ems-esp gateway with latest firmware version (V3.6.0) of ESP32

+## Energy recordings and statistics need an active database instance.
+I strongly recommend not to use InfluxDB V2 !!
+InfluxDB v2 needs the retention period to be set to > 2 years for storing historic values.
+In V2 this is a global parameter for all states !

 German  documentation: https://github.com/tp1de/ioBroker.ems-esp/blob/main/doc/ems-esp-ds.pdf

 English documentation: https://github.com/tp1de/ioBroker.ems-esp/blob/main/doc/ems-esp-es.pdf